MiDataInt/mdi-apps-framework/shiny/shared/README.md

-## Shiny shared modules/components folder organization
+## Shiny apps framework folder organization

-This **shiny/shared** folder has the code that creates the app framework, with components that can be called by analysis apps.
+This **shiny/shared** folder has the code that creates the app UI framework, including pre-app launch components as well as highly standardized components that can be used by all analysis apps.

 **global.R**, **ui.R** and **server.R** are called by
 <code>shiny::runApp()</code>, as for any R Shiny app.
-If these scripts need to change,
+If these
-servers generally need to be restarted.
+scripts need to change, servers generally need to be restarted.

-The **server** folder has scripts that are sourced by server.R to initialize the session and construct the launch page (they are broken into pieces for clarity).
+The **server** folder has scripts that are sourced by server.R to initialize the session and construct the launch page, broken
+into pieces for clarity.

 The **global** folder has scripts that define utility functions that do not depend on a specific app or any user session data.